-That you are in possession of original documents of all the necessary documents – allotment letter, completion certificate, occupation certificate and all other documents, given by the original builder
+That you own original documents of all the necessary documents – allotment letter, completion certificate, occupation certificate and all other documents, given by the original builder

 Think you are home free?
 Not quite… after thoroughly evaluating you, the bank will verify the property.
 The reason is that a home loan is a secured loan where the property is used as collateral.
 The bank will keep all the original documents related to the property, title, NOC etc. with them until the loan is repaid.
 The banks then conduct a legal check of the property to ensure that it has a clear title.
 Banks don’t lend in cases of disputed properties and unclear title deeds.

-In addition banks also conduct a technical evaluation of the property by sending in qualified valuators who assess the property on various parameters.
+Besides, banks also conduct a technical evaluation of the property by sending in qualified evaluators who assess the property on various parameters.

 Purchasing a home is a big financial decision.
-Let’s find out if there are any tax benefits that can be availed of against buying a house.
+Let’s find out out if any tax benefits can be availed of against buying a house.